 It’s nice to have a few little happy spots in the yard!

-It is never too late in the season to create a small fairy garden!
-I have seen cute Halloween fairy garden accessories!
+Create your fairy garden now and enjoy it all summer long!
 I like the tabletop fairy idea because you can bring it inside in the winter!
 Tell me..do you and your family make a fairy garden?